20 Best Pubs Dublin

 10 The Black Sheep, Capel Street

 The first ale pub in Dublin that began to serve the delicious craft beers made in Ireland It is a shabby chic kind of place and on tap are the Galway Bay Brewery ales and other Irish craft brews that can be hard to find in Dublin.
 They do offer gastro-pub food but the star of the show is the craft beers.

 11 The Brazen Head, Bridge Street

-Dating back to the year 1198, the Brazen Head is Ireland’s oldest pub and it’s still a lively spot, with live music every night.
+Dating back to the year 1198, the Brazen Head is Ireland’s oldest pub and it’s still a lively spot, and considered one of the best pubs in Dublin for live music every night.
 The building was originally a coach house (it’s not known how much of the original remains) and walls are lined with old pictures, papers and ads from the past.
 Famous names that supped a pint or two in the pub include James Joyce, Brendan Behan and Jonathan Swift.
 For food, tuck into beef and Guinness stew or a big bowl of steamed Irish mussels.

 12 The Norseman, Temple Bar

 The Norseman is located in Temple Bar and the building as drinking establishment dates back to the 1500’s when it was known as the Wooden Man Tavern due to a wooden Viking figure on the corner of the street.
 The location of the Norseman was first licensed in 1696 and James Monks owned the bar, James was a blender of whiskey for Jameson’s.
 The bar prides itself on working with Teelings Dublin’s own whiskey distillery and local craft brewers.